-If you don't have PostgreSQL installed on your Windows system, You can do so here.
+If you don't have PostgreSQL installed on your Windows system, you can do so right now.
 WSL is able to connect to a PostgreSQL instance on your Windows machine.
 DEV requires PostgreSQL version 9.4 or higher.

 Download PostgreSQL for Windows and install it.

-Pay attention to the username and password you setup during installation of Postgres as you will use this to configure your Rails applications to login to Postgres later.
+Pay attention to the username and password you setup during installation of PostgreSQL as you will use this to configure your Rails applications to login to the database later.

 git clone https://github.com/<your-username>/dev.to.git